Congratulations 2023 Recipients!

 - Helena Rajalingam- DG, University of Rochester

-We will be recognizing these winners at our Spring Luncheon and Annual Meeting on Saturday, April 15th.
-We hope you can join us!
+We recognized these lovely winners at our Spring Luncheon and Annual Meeting on Saturday, April 15th.

 Thank you to everyone that has applied for our 2023 scholarships.
 For those that were not eligible we encourage you to check back here in December 2023 for the 2024 applications.